Street children in Latin America: General characteristics

-These children are usually indigenous males between the ages of 10 and 15.
+These children are usually indigenous boys between the ages of 10 and 15.
 Because girls typically assist in household chores, they are less likely to work on the streets.
 Most street children grow up without significant familial support and little to no education.

 Almost all street children work.
 Some are self-employed: they offer services such as car cleaning, car guarding, tour guiding, and shoe shining.
 Some are employed by market traders to sell goods such as fruit, candy, and newspapers.
 Others scavenge for items and food to sell, use, or eat.
 Most female street children and some male home-based street children work on the streets with their parents or siblings, selling food and candy.
 Street-based street children are more likely to engage in illegal activities such as shoplifting, stealing, and selling drugs.
 Home-based street children may attend school during the day and work on the streets in the afternoon and evenings, or they may not attend school and spend most of their day either on the streets or helping with household tasks.
 Street-based children are less likely to attend school than home-based.